cloud-marcel/Operationalizing-Machine-Learning/starter_files/README.md

 ## Screen Recording
-A screencast demonstraing the entire process of the working ML application, including interactions with the deployed model and published pipeline endpoints is available with the following link: https://youtu.be/PyJNvO2ogzU
+A screencast showing the entire process of the implemented ML application, including interactions with the deployed model and published pipeline endpoints is available via the following link: https://youtu.be/PyJNvO2ogzU